Vaccines are medicines that help to protect you and your family from infectious diseases by boosting your immune system.

 Allergies to vaccines are very rare.
 These allergies must be diagnosed by an allergy specialist.

-People at risk of an anaphylactic reaction to a vaccine or an ingredient in a vaccine shouldn’t get the vaccine.
+People who’ve had an anaphylactic reaction to a vaccine or an ingredient in a vaccine shouldn’t get the vaccine.

 Older people: vaccine needs